Drum ‘n’ Didg / Mark Walker’s Talking Drums

 The natural flamboyance, charisma and artistry of Mark and Bear play a key part in the performance, and visually the show is exciting, Mark moving from drum to drum with incredible energy, whilst Bear engages the audience with his native charm and wit.

-The pair currently perform with Rolf Harris, both on TV and at his live shows around the country.
 Mark Walker has worked with many major artists, and has performed solo at the Festival Hall for Rhythmsticks, at Wembley for the National Music Show, at the Horniman Museum, and at the Docklands Arena for the Music Industry Association.
 Shining Bear performs regularly at ‘Mind Body Spirit’ exhibitions around the country, has played on numerous recordings, and was the driving force behind World Didgeridoo Day, when over 3,500 players from around the world played at the same time for world peace.

 Drum’n’Didg are a new musical collaboration uniting the world’s oldest known instruments to dramatic and entertaining effect, providing music and sounds that will enchant and captivate its audience.